mohgamalmoh/AI/README.md

 ### the directory "AI/docker" contains a docker-compose file that referes to the "AI/Flowise/Dockerfile" to do the build.
 ### this docker-compose file will be a central file to do other builds for other projects like n8n

+in AI/Flowise/Dockerfile, we just added this "RUN apk add --no-cache git" as it is required fo the build